Designed so we can’t read your mail

 - Contacts and address books.
 Pulled from your provider, cached on device, displayed by the client.
 We aren’t in the path.

-Your Epistles password.
-The password is sent to the server only
+- Your Epistles password.
+The password is sent to the server only during sign-in, compared against a

 bcrypthash (cost 12), then forgotten.
 We store the hash, never the password. - Your Vault Encryption Key.
 The 256-bit VEK that decrypts your stored OAuth tokens and IMAP credentials is generated on your device, wrapped with a key derived from your password, and uploaded only as ciphertext we cannot unwrap.